 Preventing your Berber carpet from getting dirty

 You clearly don’t intend on getting your Berber carpet dirty, but hear me out here.
 Especially with olefin Berber, preventing your carpet from getting dirty in the first place saves you a lot of trouble.
 These carpets are usually fairly resistant to spills and other household messes so not a huge worry here.
 The big problem for Berber is oils, so it helps to have a mat at the entrance of outside doors or garages, and try to enforce people taking their shoes off.

 Best vacuum for Berber carpet

 The vacuum you choose for your Berber carpet is critical.
 For one, it goes with the preventing the carpet from getting dirty in the first place as described above.
 More importantly, do not use a vacuum with a rotating brush on Berber.
 It will snag at the loops and damage the carpet!
 You need a high suction vacuum that does not have a brush, or has a brush that can be turned off.
-A great example is the Dyson multi-floor vacuum cleaner (ps. if you buy any vacuum through Amazon, we get a small commission to help support the site).
-It can be used on all surfaces, and even when you turn off the brush, it still has great vacuum power.
-Not to mention many other features I love—I won’t bore you with all the details since you can read it from that link.
+The good thing about these vacuums is they’re versatile–many can also be used on your hardwood floors.
+If you’re looking for a new vacuum, it’s worth checking out our page on the best vacuum for Berber.
+I go into more details on what features you can find and break it down by different budgets.

 Berber stain removal